Skip to main content

 Graduates have gone into academia at institutions like Harvard Medical School, University of Pennsylvania, and Dartmouth College.
 Others have secured positions in industry with companies like McKinsey & Company, Pfizer, and Novartis.

-Students in the BPH program are enrolled in and receive a PhD from the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, even though they may work primarily with Harvard T. H. Chan School of Public Health faculty on Harvard’s Longwood Medical Campus.
+Students in the Biological Sciences in Public Health (BPH) program are enrolled in and receive a PhD from the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences even though they may work primarily with Harvard T. H. Chan School of Public Health faculty on Harvard’s Longwood Medical Campus.
 BPH is also one of the graduate programs in the Harvard Integrated Life Sciences.

-Additional information on the graduate program is available from the program in Biological Sciences in Public Health and requirements for the degree are detailed in Policies.
+Additional information on the graduate program is available from the program in Biological Sciences in Public Health, and requirements for the degree are detailed in Policies.

 Admissions Requirements

-Please review admissions requirements and other information before applying.
+Please review the admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the program in Biological Sciences in Public Health.

 Statement of Purpose